-Maxine Smith is an Analyst on the Investment Team based in London.
-She supports on sourcing, Investment Operations, the Angel Programme, and Atomico Insights.
+Maxine Smith is an Associate on the Investment Team based in London.
+She supports on Investment Operations, the Angel Programme, and the Fund of Funds Programme.

 I've lived in a few places but the Philippines will always be home

 I’m originally from the Philippines and the US and was born and raised in Manila.
 Since then, I’ve lived in Moscow, Hong Kong, Connecticut, and New York, before moving to London for university then starting my career at Atomico.